marcfbe/chrome-no-nonsense-notes/README.md

 # No Nonsense Notes for SAP (NNN)

-The fastest and best way to browse SAP Notes and Knowledge Base Articles.
-Period.
+The fastest way to browse SAP Notes and Knowledge Base Articles.

 Welcome to my vibe coding project with purpose!
 This is a Chrome Extension that makes "life with SAP" just a tiny bit better.
 Over the course of your career, No Nonsense Notes might save you many seconds that you should spend offline with friends and family.